michael2012z/BitBible/markdown/KJV/files/Exod.md

 42. This shall be a continual burnt offering throughout your generations at the door of the tabernacle of the congregation before the Lord: where I will meet you, to speak there unto thee.

-43. And there I will meet with the children of Israel, and the tabernacle shall be sanctified by my glory.the tabernacle: or, Israel
+43. And there I will meet with the children of Israel, and the tabernacle shall be sanctified by my glory.

 44. And I will sanctify the tabernacle of the congregation, and the altar: I will sanctify also both Aaron and his sons, to minister to me in the priest’s office.